Grand Lodge of North Carolina: Early Freemasonry in North Carolina

-Joseph Montfort and the Provincial Grand Lodge of North Carolina
+Joseph Montfort and the Provincial Grand Lodge

+Joseph Montfort's certificate of appointment as Provincial Grand Master of and for America; signed by Grand Master of the Premier Grand Lodge of England Henry Somerset, Duke of Beaufort, January 14th, 1771.

 Joseph Montfort was elected Master of the Royal White Hart Lodge in 1765.
-In 1767, he traveled to England, and amongst other business, procured an official Charter for Royal White Hart from the Grand Master of the Premier Grand Lodge, Henry Somerset, Duke of Beaufort, numbered 403.
+In 1767, he traveled to England, and amongst other business, procured an official Charter for Royal White Hart from Grand Master of the Premier Grand Lodge of England Henry Somerset, Duke of Beaufort, numbered 403.

-On January 14, 1771, the Premier Grand Lodge deputized Montfort by warrant to be the "Grand Master of and for America."
-The warrant is in possession of the Grand Lodge of North Carolina and is written in ink and copper on parchment.
+On January 14, 1771, the Premier Grand Lodge appointed Montfort "Grand Master of and for America."
+The certificate of appointment is in possession of the Grand Lodge of North Carolina and is written in ink and copper on parchment.
 The seal of the Premier Grand Lodge of England is in the upper left corner.
 Although his commission granted him jurisdiction over the English colonies, notes from the Premier Grand Lodge of England at the time noted his commission's jurisdiction was over the Province of North Carolina.
 Nonetheless, Montfort styled his signature "G.M.A.," meaning "Grand Master, America," and indeed chartered a lodge outside the Province of North Carolina.

-Photo of Original Document.
-The 1771 Charter deputizing Joseph Montfort, Esq. the Grand Master of and for America.
-Grand Lodge Archives.
-Grand Lodge of A.F. & A.M. of North Carolina.

 Other than Royal White Hart, Montfort chartered at least eight lodges in his jurisdiction, viz: